sonnyit/java-interview/JavaCore/JavaConcurrency.md

   * notify( ) wakes up the a thread (a random one?) that called wait( ) on the same object.
   * notifyAll( ) wakes up all the threads that called wait( ) on the same object.

+1. ##### What are differences between wait and sleep method in Java? [&#10548;](#java-concurrency)

+  Though both are used to pause currently running thread, sleep() is actually meant for short pause because it doesn't release lock, while wait() is meant for conditional wait and that's why it release lock which can then be acquired by another thread to change the condition on which it is waiting

 9. ##### What does Volatile keyword mean? [&#10548;](#java-concurrency)

   We typically use volatile keyword when we share variables with more than one thread in a multi-threaded environment, and we want to avoid any memory inconsistency errors due to the caching of these variables in the CPU cache.